 Vitamin D not only protects the skin from the sun but also decreases DNA damage and apoptosis, improving skin health overall.
 Vitamin D is anti-inflammatory and modulates the immune response, which can assist in improving eczema and psoriasis.

 Mushrooms are rich in amino acids, low in carbohydrates, and fats and contain numerous micronutrients like Vitamin D, selenium, phosphorous and potassium.

-Mushrooms contain virtually 0 calories, and are very low in fat, and carbohydrates.
-They are adequate in protein.
+Mushrooms virtually contain zero calories, and are very low in fat and carbohydrates.
+Mushrooms are an adequate source of protein.

 The carbohydrate content of mushrooms is very low.
-Nutrient data shows that mushrooms contain short-chain sugars known as polysaccharides.
+The nutrient data shows that mushrooms contain long-chain sugars known as polysaccharides.
 These particular mushroom nutrition compounds include chitin, beta glucans and alpha glucans which help support and improve the immune system.